18F/18f.gsa.gov/_posts/2015-03-19-how-we-built-analytics-usa-gov.md

 ## Everything is static files

-Our all-static approach has some clear limitations: there is a delay to the live data, and we can't answer dynamic queries.
+Our all-static approach has some clear limitations: there's a delay to the live data, and we can't answer dynamic queries.
 We provide a fixed set of data, and we only provide a snapshot in time that we constantly overwrite.

 We went this route because it lets us handle potentially heavy traffic to live data without having to scale a dynamic application server.
 It also means that we can stay easily within Google Analytics' daily [API request limits](https://developers.google.com/analytics/devguides/reporting/core/v3/limits-quotas), because our API requests are only a function of time, not traffic.

-All static files are stored in Amazon S3, and served by Amazon CloudFront, so we can lean on Amazon's extensive content delivery network to absorb all unpredictable load.
+All static files are stored in Amazon S3 and served by Amazon CloudFront, so we can lean on CloudFront to absorb all unpredictable load.
 Our server that runs the cronjobs is not affected by website visitors, and has no appreciable load.

 From a maintenance standpoint, this is a dream.
 And we can always replace this later with a dynamic server if it becomes necessary, by which time we'll have a clearer understanding of what kind of traffic the site can expect and what features people want.